netZoo/netZooPy/README.md

 **WARNING**: for macos arm64 architectures you might have to manually install pytables.
 We are only testing macos-13 intel architecture for the moment

+**WARNING**: the OTTER CLI and class are still relying on a simple approach for reading and merging.
+Please be careful if you have NAs and want a non-intersection between W,P,C please rely on PANDA or on your own filtering.

 ## Features

 netZooPy currently integrates